launchableinc/cli/docs/policies/data-privacy-and-protection/README.md

 ### Does Launchable delete an individual's information for removal?

-Since the service needs Git author information to function, we require you to unsubscribe from the service to delete this data.
+Since the service needs user email addresses in order to provide login functionality, we require you to unsubscribe from the service to delete this data.

 ### Can Launchable stop processing personal information when requested?

-Since the service needs Git author information to function, we require you to unsubscribe from the service to delete this data.
+Since the service needs user email addresses in order to provide login functionality, we require you to unsubscribe from the service to delete this data.